2flcastro/twitch-backbone/README.md

 ### Running Tests
-There are client and server tests that can be ran through gulp tasks.
+There are client and server tests that can be run through gulp tasks.
 #### Client tests
 To run the client tests use:
 ```